 Powerful, multi-core processors also get hot (really hot!) so you’ll need to set aside some budget for a decent cooling system to keep them from overheating.
 You also need to ensure your computer case is well-ventilated.
 No one cares how awesome your PC looks if it’s on fire.

 Graphics Card (GPU)

-A graphics card is a processor that’s optimised to handle image and graphics based processes.
+A graphics card is a processor that’s optimized to handle image and graphics-based processes.

 To see good performance in your software you’ll need at least 1GB of memory within your GPU.

 Much like the CPU, the GPU usually has a number of ‘cores’.
 Depending on the model, they may be called different things (CUDA cores or stream processors, for example).
 Unlike CPUs, GPUs can have hundreds or thousands of cores.
 The more cores you can get the better.
 If you’re working with 4K footage, aim for 1000 cores or more.

 It’s worth noting that many graphics cards have essentially the same architecture, but different cooling designs.
 If you see the same specs at different prices, you’re likely paying for the reliability of a more effective cooling system, which could save you a lot of money down the line.

 The motherboard’s main function is to work as a skeleton to integrate all of your components together so it might seem silly to worry about which one you choose.
 However, you need to make sure your motherboard is not only compatible with all of your other components, but also won’t cause a bottleneck that restricts performance.
 You don’t want to spend a fortune on a powerful processor if your motherboard only supports half of the processing speeds.

 Whilst we’re on the topic of redundancy (i.e. having components above the scope of what they’re needed for), it’s generally good practice to buy components of a similar level within their respective price-ranges, otherwise, you’re likely to see bottlenecks across your system and the money you’ve spent on expensive components might be wasted.